SvOlli/sorbus/doc/native.rst

 Miscellaneous ($DF00-$DF0F)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  $DF00: bank select register for $E000-$FFFF ROM starts at bank 1
+-  $DF00: (R/W) bank select register for $E000-$FFFF ROM starts at
-   (default), bank 0 is RAM more banks can be added, if bank set >
+   bank 1 (default), bank 0 is RAM; more banks can be added, if
-   max_bank, bank is set to default
+   bank set > max_bank, bank is set to default
 -  $DF01: (R) Sorbus Native ID -> contains version information, read
    until $00 starts with ASCII id “SBC23”, followed by a $01 and a
    revision